MatthieuMv/openZia/MODULE.md

 virtual void onDisconnected(Context &context);

-// Callback triggered when a client sent a message virtual MessageState onMessageAvaible(Context &context);
+// Callback triggered when a client sent a message virtual MessageState onMessageAvailable(Context &context);

 // Get the list of dependencies (as a vector of raw string, see function getName above) virtual Dependencies getDependencies(void) const noexcept;

-// Given a pipeline reference, find each dependent module to store them internally virtual void onRetreiveDependencies(Pipeline &pipeline);
+// Given a pipeline reference, find each dependent module to store them internally virtual void onRetrieveDependencies(Pipeline &pipeline);

 // Given a directory path (where all configs are), load module's configuration file virtual void onLoadConfigurationFile(const std::string &directory);